emmakbat/superconductivity-equations/Critical-Current.md

 # Critical Current
 - [Ginzburg-Landau Picture](#ginzburg-landau-picture)

+A note: it's a little hard to tell where some of these derivations arise, but as far as I can tell much of it was done first by Bardeen in a 1962 paper and has since been repeated in many textbooks such as Tinkham's.

 ## Ginzburg-Landau Picture
 An adaptation of Tinkham's derivation plus some interpretation from the lectures of Christopher L. Henley at Cornell (2011).